plmilord/Hass.io-custom-component-superior-propane/README.md

 ### To do

 - [ ] Ability to configure this custom component via entries in the configuration.yaml file
-- [ ] Code cleanup
-- [ ] Review authentication to the Superior Propane website and adjust refresh rates based on reading frequency
+- [ ] Adjust refresh rates based on reading frequency
 - [ ] Validated proper operation when there is more than one tank in the customer account
 - [ ] Add delivery switch when 'adds_delivery_date' is not declared

-### Completed

-- [x] Checking the consistency of the code, especially coordinator.py (among other things, so that variables are populated correctly)
-- [x] Added a sensor to represent the average price paid
-- [x] Home Assistant Brands (icons and logos)
-- [x] First publication
-- [x] Adapted the code to the Canadian site

 ## Inspiration / Credits